zaitcev/swift-lfs/doc/source/lfs_plugin.rst

 * API for replicator (swift/common/db_replicator.py) - outside of API? how?
 * Container sync - is relevant or not?
 How to support?
 * is_status_deleted() vs is_deleted() vs exists() or is_good(): doc, clarify
-* anything else that gropes through the DBs besides audit_location_generator and db_replicator.Replicator.run_once, walk_datadir, dispatch()?
+* Anything else that gropes through the DBs besides audit_location_generator and db_replicator.Replicator.run_once, walk_datadir, dispatch()?
-* Is broker.get() used in real code at all?
-Or tests only?
 * What metods other than get_info trigger quarantine, and is it used anywhere?